tak-ima1q84/insight-manager-v7/QUICKSTART.md

 # Stop existing containers
 docker-compose down

-# Or change port in docker-compose.yml
+# Or change port in docker-compose.yml from 8080 to another port
 ```

 ### Reset Everything